Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Experimentation and Results

-For deterministic forecasts, the MAE is utilized to quantify the forecast accuracy.
+For point forecasts, the MAE is utilized to quantify the forecast accuracy.
 It calculates the average absolute difference between each forecasted value and the corresponding actual value.
 Mathematically, it is expressed as: